tritonas00/RoRServerScripts/README.md

-Scripts used by the Official Rigs of Rods 0.4.8 servers, running RoRNet 2.41.
+Scripts used by the Official Rigs of Rods servers.

 Original scripts by Neorej16.